Note

 $ oc create -f <path to manifests dir>/imageContentSourcePolicy.yaml

-1. Create a CatalogSource in the disconnected cluster
+1. Create a CatalogSource in the disconnected cluster.

 Create a CatalogSource object using the catalogSource.yaml file in the manifests directory created in step 3.